NormaDeveloper/NormaDeveloper/README.md

 #### And if I come across a problem, I always look for a solution and… Keep coding! 🚀

 ---
-### The repositories you will find here are made with:
+### The projects you will find here are developed with:
 #### 1. Attention to detail 🔎
 #### 2. Clean and tidy code 🧹
 #### 3. Fun 🎉

 ---
 ### Tech stack and Tools